-When Stephen Tomlin moved from Lancaster to his new base in Northumberland he intended to carry on professional activities, albeit in a different form, in establishing a touring circuit of regional cultural venues with his new associates, The Border Readers.
+When Stephen Tomlin moved from Lancaster to Northumberland he went about establishing a touring circuit of regional cultural venues with his new acting associates at The Border Readers.

-In 2018, Haunted: Ghost Story Readings for Halloween was launched, with Stephen inviting locally based colleagues to join him as co-readers.
+In 2018, Haunted: Ghost Story Readings for Halloween was launched, with Stephen working with other regionally based colleagues as co-readers.
 He chose stories (and occasionally abridged them) to give audiences an intimate and memorable live listening experience.
-By 2019, with nearly double the venues, a further selection of supernatural fiction was presented to more audiences over an even wider geographical area.
+By 2019, with nearly double the number of venues, a further selection of supernatural fiction was presented to more audiences over an even wider geographical area.

 Janine Birkett Born in Northumberland and raised in Newcastle, Janette spent her early career touring with Northumberland Theatre Company before joining the Northern Stage Ensemble and performing at Theatre by the Lake; the New Vic Stoke; and the Stephen Joseph Theatre.
 In the 1990’s Janine was Byker Grove parent, Maggie Watson for three series; and she played Jenny Elliot, Billy’s Mam, in the film Billy Elliot.
 Other TV and film appearances include: Emmerdale, Hollyoaks, Holby City, The Royal, Inspector George Gently and Coronation Street.
 BBC Radio drama includes the long-running series My Uncle Freddie and the Jarrow March play, A Woman’s Walk.
 In the last four years Janine has narrated 40 audio-books including several by Vera author, Ann Cleeves.